 Dengue in the San Gabriel Valley

 Dengue is primarily transmitted through the bite of an infected Aedes mosquito.
 Invasive Aedes mosquitoes are common in the San Gabriel Valley, but cases of locally acquired dengue are rare.
 Over the past couple of years, travel-related dengue cases have increased due to ongoing outbreaks around the world.
-Additionally, the Center for Disease Control and Prevention issued a health alert advisory regarding the increased risk of dengue virus (DENV) infections in the United States in 2024.
+The Centers for Disease Control and Prevention (CDC) continues to issue health alerts regarding the increased risk of dengue virus (DENV) infections in the United States

 Dengue in the San Gabriel Valley

-Number of locally acquired Dengue cases in San Gabriel Valley: 10
+Number of locally acquired Dengue cases in San Gabriel Valley (2025): 1

-The Los Angeles County Department of Public Health has reported the following cases in the San Gabriel Valley.
-For any questions regarding human cases, please contact the County Department of Public Health.
+These cases were reported by the Los Angeles County Department of Public Health.
+For more information regarding human cases, please contant the Los Angeles County Department of Public Health.

 Cases of locally acquired dengue were previously confirmed by Long Beach and Pasadena in fall of 2023.

-The San Gabriel Valley Mosquito and Vector Control District is working collaboratively with LACDPH to increase surveillance, mosquito testing, mosquito control efforts, and public education to reduce the risk of additional dengue transmission and mosquito populations.
+The SGV Mosquito works collaboratively with LACDPH to increase surveillance, mosquito testing, mosquito control efforts, and public education to reduce the risk of additional dengue transmission and mosquito populations.

-District staff has expanded surveillance by deploying additional traps and increased the frequency of testing to identify the presence of mosquito-transmitted diseases in local mosquito populations.
-Field staff are conducting door-to-door property inspections and mosquito treatments to reduce adult mosquito populations and breeding sources.
-The district is conducting overnight truck-mounted treatment events in the affected communities.
-Depending on surveillance trap results, additional truck-mounted treatments will be considered.
-Residents may visit www.publichealthmosquito.org to find out more information regarding the treatment area.
+In response to local disease activity, District staff expand surveillance by deploying additional traps and increase the frequency of testing to identify the presence of mosquito-transmitted diseases in local mosquito populations.
+Field staff conduct door-to-door property inspections and mosquito treatments to reduce adult mosquito populations and breeding sources.
+Overnight truck-mounted treatment events may be planned in the affected communities, if necessary.
+Residents may visit www.publichealthmosquito.org to find out more information regarding scheduled treatments.

 If residents suspect they are experiencing any dengue-related symptoms, they are encouraged to reach out to their primary health care provider.